StatStud/book-club/content/posts/cbt.md

 # Part 4: Looking Backwards and Moving Forwards

+Core beliefs are living organisms that drive our behaviors.

+Generating alternatives for your unhealthy and absolute core beliefs is not about positive thinking or platitudes, rather about generating **less absolute, more accurate, more realistic** opinions about yourself, other people, and the world around you.

+This actual process of cultivating a new path is ACTING!

+ACTING, ACTING, ACTING!!!

+It's time to go to court, and you get to collect as much positive evidence as possible.
+Get so much evidence, it would be silly for the jury to consider the null hypothesis.

+Which situations should you seek?

+The situation that freaks you out if you were still operating under your old beliefs. **GO THERE**

+You may relapse and fail.
+That's okay, old paths are easy and familiar today, but with time, you will have a new, better path.

+Have hobbies to collect the evidence of your alternative hypothesis.

 ## Chapter 14: Taking a Fresh Look at Your Past

+### Summary

+This chapter is all about core beliefs.

+Core beliefs are the corner stone that underpins our habits.
+Core beliefs are the perspectives we hold on ourselves, other people, and the world around us.

+Core beliefs are like living organisms in our mind.

+Negative core beliefs feed on negative perspective, reject positive alternatives, and even try to distort positive evidence--they are parasites.

+Positive core beliefs are like planting oak trees that give life to compounding good qualities--they are a source of power.

+Generating alternatives for your unhealthy and absolute core beliefs is not about positive thinking or platitudes, rather about generating **less absolute, more accurate, more realistic** opinions about yourself, other people, and the world around you.

+old beliefs are like well trodden paths through an overgrown field.
+Expect to "fail" and relapse while you cultivate new paths simply because they’re easier and more well known **today**.
+But, as with all things, time heals and paves the path to better core beliefs.
+Be nice to yourself on the instance where you relapse.

+### Chapter Details

 CBT actually considers the past an important aspects of understanding one's problems by specifically investigating past experiences to see how these early events may still be affecting people in their **present** lives.